Week 12, Inferential Statistics:

 Calculate your t-test, finish your Research Paper results section.

 Compute a t-ratio by hand, and answer some questions about it.
-The assignment is given in a Word document here.
+The sheet you need to hand in is here.

 A PowerPoint show giving you instructions for deriving t is here.